jnozzi/cocoadev.com/SiteContent/General/ResponderObject.markdown

-A responder object is any instance of a class which is a subclass of [[NSResponder]].
+A responder object is any instance of a class which is a subclass of General/NSResponder.